cloud-native-toolkit/site-developer-guide/docs/resources/workshop/appmod.md

 - Application Modernization DevOps, Monolith to Container
 - Deploy the modernized Customer Order Services application in a WebSphere Liberty container to a Red Hat OpenShift cluster
-- The DevOps process is composed of Continous Integration (CI) with OpenShift Pipelines (Tekton) and Continous Deployment (CD) with GitOps engine ArgoCD
+- The DevOps process is composed of Continuos Integration (CI) with OpenShift Pipelines (Tekton) and Continuos Deployment (CD) with GitOps engine ArgoCD

----

-!!!Todo
-    how do windows users do the workshop?

 1. Prerequisites